ChornyiOleg/RubyHW/HW4/README.md

 - You can click on some button with options and score of pet will be change

-- Pet has 5 lives.
-If one of the states is 0 and you did not fix it, then one life is taken away.If there are 0 lives, you get redirect to `/end` page and game will be finished.
+- If one of the states is 0 or 100 and you did not fix it you will redirect to `/end` page and game will be finished.